Highlighted PhD Projects

 In humans, sedentary lifestyle and fasting are associated with muscle atrophy and the development of pathologies, such as metabolic syndrome.
 Conversely, muscle loss is very limited in brown bears during the 5 to 7 months of hibernation.
 Previous studies have demonstrated the existence of as yet unknown compounds (anti-atrophy) in the serum of hibernating brown bears, which are likely involved in muscle preservation.
 Using a combination of cell and molecular biology and proteomics approaches, this thesis project aims to better understand how bear serum modulates protein balance and to identify circulating anti-atrophy compounds in hibernating bear blood.

-Lucy Lemiere - Inland Norway Univeristy of Applied Sciences
+Lucy Lemiere - University of Inland Norway

 Reproductive ecophysiology and phenology of moose and brown bear in a changing climate